 Eating at Bygdøy

 If you are after a quick bite to eat, the best museum cafeteria’s are at the Fram Museum and the Maritime Museum – both have simple sandwiches and pastries.
 For more sit down cafes, there is a great one at the Folk Museum.
-However, my favourite place to go is Cafe Hjemme hos Svigers.
-Located between the Viking Ship Museum & Fram Museum, this cozy cafe has excellent sandwiches, salads, and small meals.
+However, my favourite place to go to is Cafe Hjemme hos Svigers.
+Located between the Viking Ship Museum & Fram Museum, this cosy cafe has excellent sandwiches, salads, and small meals.
 The owner is typically always around for a chat, and the food is incredible considering how quick they prepare it.
 The cafe also doubles as an antique shop!
 I’d really recommend it if you need a break from the museums and want to try somewhere more local.

 FAQ’s + tips

 How crowded does it get at Bygdøy?
-During summer, it gets very crowded.
+During the summer, it gets very crowded.
 It’s not uncommon to see a dozen tour buses outside the Viking Ship Museum as it opens.
 Most tour groups visit the Viking Ship Museum & Kon-Tiki Museum, and they typically do so in the morning.
 If you can wait to the late afternoon, I’d 100% recommend visiting then.
 The Folk Museum can get crowded during the summer break as it’s very popular with kids

 Should I use the hop-on hop-off bus to get to Bygdøy?
 I honestly wouldn’t recommend it.
 I understand the comfort of knowing how the bus works, having it in English, and it being catered to tourists, but the public bus is cheaper and provides a more local experience.

 Can I do Bygdøy in a day?
 Technically, yes you can.
-However you will be rushing through the museums.
+However, you will be rushing through the museums.
 In 2018 my husband and I got a 24-hour Oslo Pass and did Bygdøy in a day.
 We started at the Folk Museum and then went to the Viking Ship, Kon-Tiki and Fram Museums – taking the bus to Bygdøy and the ferry to the city.
 We didn’t really focus on information at the museums and barely saw the Folk Museum.
 We were also exhausted by the end of the day.
 But it is possible!

 Have a question?
 Let me know!